 From camping to cabins, the options for Blue Mesa lodging are endless.
 Check out our Gunnison Lodging Page for the options closest to the reservoir.
 Or check out our cabin rentals page for all the insider info on Blue Mesa cabins.
 Some of our partners even offer on-site fishing guide services.

 In order to protect these valuable recreational waters, all motorized watercraft launching in Curecanti National Recreation Area are required to be inspected for invasive mussels and, if necessary, decontaminated in accordance with procedures set by the Colorado Department of Wildlife.
 In addition to the mandatory inspection prior to launch, all motorized watercraft leaving Blue Mesa, Morrow Point, or Crystal Reservoirs will undergo a second inspection to verify the watercraft has been cleaned, drained and dried.
 In 2012 new regulations were adopted that address non-motorized watercraft.
 For more information on inspections, please visit the park website to find out more about current inspection regulations.

-Starting November 1, 2017 all boat inspections will be done on a call-in basis until ice-on.
+Starting around November 1 each year all boat inspections are done on a call-in basis until ice-on.
 The number to call is 970-209-2335.
 Park employees will try to maintain a 20 minute response time, but may be delayed by construction and traffic so call ahead as soon as you know what time you’ll be there.

 Fees on Blue Mesa Reservoir:

 Bringing your own boat?
 All motorized and/or state-registered vessels on Blue Mesa Reservoir will be required to have a boat permit.